LinkedSoftwareDependencies/Components-Generator.js/README.md

-       -c <className>    # The class to generate a component for -o <outputPath>   # Write output to a specific file -l <level>        # The level for the logger --print           # Print output to standard output --help            # Show information about this command
+       -c <className>    # The class to generate a component for -o <outputPath>   # Write output to a specific file -l <level>        # The level for the logger
+       -m <moduleRoot>   # Directory where we should look for dependencies, relative to the package directory --print           # Print output to standard output --help            # Show information about this command
 ```